Skip to main content

 There's no catharsis.
 You want to be in a place where no one questions you or anything you do.
 Nature and animals are safe.

-Going back to the movie Captain Rich Phillips does everything to protect his ship and its crew as Somalian pirates attack the ship and end up taking him hostage.
-Technically, he sacrifices his life for his crew.
-Here is a man who is married, has a family.
+Going back to the movie, Captain Rich Phillips does everything to protect his ship and its crew as Somalian pirates attack the ship and end up taking him hostage.
+He sacrifices his life for his crew.
+Here is a man who is married and has a family.
 He's just a ship captain.
-He's not military.
+He's not in the military.

 In the end he is threatened, beaten and so forth until Navy and Navy Seals are able to kill 3 of his 4 kidnappers and then rescue him.
-In the last scenes when he's aboard the Naval ship, he's in disbelief that he's alive, yet he is traumatized.
+In the last scenes when he's safely aboard a US Naval ship, he's in disbelief that he's alive, yet the viewer is now witnessing his emotional trauma.

-As he begins to be examined by a female Navy corpsman, he can barely respond appropriately.
-The psychological pain is more clear than the physical damage he'd incurred.
+This is as he begins to be examined by a female Navy corpsman, he can barely respond appropriately.
+The psychological pain is clearer than the physical damage he'd incurred.
 Now one may ask, how do you live after this?

-I can tell you, its weird.
+I can tell you, it’s weird.
 As the last scene unfolded, I felt the emotions of Captain Phillips final realization that he'd survived.
 I was able to relate that to when I got free from my kidnapper.
 I was filled with anger that turned into pure rage.
 I got away yes; however, the physical damage was catastrophic for me.
-A lifetime struggle its been.
+It’s been a lifetime of struggle.
 Things that others would not know of.

 Comments